percona/psmdb-docs/source/authentication.rst

 For production use, we recommend using valid :abbr:`CA (Certified Authority)` certificates.
 For testing purposes, you can generate and use self-signed certificates.

+x.509 authentication is compatible with with :ref:`ldap-authorization` to enable you to control user access and operations in |PSMDB|.
+For configuration guidelines, refer to :ref:`ldap-x509`.

 .. seealso::

    MongoDB Documentation: `x.509 <https://docs.mongodb.com/manual/core/security-x.509/>`_